XingFramework/xing-application-base/README.md

 The Xing Framework
 ===

+***To learn more about the Xing Framework, read the [Xing Book](https://xingframework.gitbooks.io/the-xing-framework/content/).***

 Xing Application Base
 ---

 The Xing Framework is a cutting edge web and mobile development platform by Logical Reality Design, Inc. It is designed to provide a completely modern (and even somewhat future-proofed) API + SPA web development platform with sensible defaults, solid conventions, and ease of rapid development.
 Xing uses Rails (4.2) on the backend and AngularJS (1.4) on the frontend.
 Most of the